gromeck/CWP-Mockup/README.md

 A mockup for an ATC controller working position (CWP).
 It can be used as a test dummy for different display or hardware setups.

 It has no hardware dependency -- it's just uses FLTK and is more or less plain X11 -- no openGL/GLX.
 So it is even possible to forward the client with setting X11 display environment variable.
 And it still reaches real good performance.
-See the description below about performance.
+See the section below about performance.

 <div style="float:left;">
 <img src="Ressources/Screenshots/CWP-Mockup-Screenshot-Display-1.png" height="500px">